 The amount of time it takes for HHS to process the waiver continually fluctuates according to its own backlog and workload.
-A waiver application may take between six and twelve months to be adjudicated by HHS, and if approved, it may take another twelve to twenty weeks for approval from DOS and USCIS.
+A waiver application may take between sixteen and twenty-four months to be adjudicated by HHS, and if approved, it may take another twelve to twenty weeks for approval from DOS and USCIS.

 After Waiver Approval

 Unlike other waivers, the HHS waiver process does not require the person to remain with the sponsoring employer for three years (or any other specific length of time).
 Recipients of an HHS waiver should be cautious, however, about accepting a position outside of the institution that sponsored their waiver until they receive permanent residence.